bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:03:05

-Right, this is not a problem that's going to require a consensus change.
+Is this not a problem that's going to require a consensus change?

 Sjors Provoost: 00:03:09